mikey-7x/ngrok-how-to-use-ngrok-in-termux/README.md

 ```
 cloudflared tunnel --url http://localhost:8080
 ```
-You will get a trycloudflare.com URL like:
+You will get a try cloudflare.com URL like:

 https://<random>.trycloudflare.com